 Here’s a close-up of a JLC board, showing well-aligned true-to-spec vias and HASL-finished pads with a tiny bit of JLC-added solder mask setback.
 The silkscreen is competent, but loses legibility below 1 mm:

-Compared to the other two vendors, JLC solder mask layer is thinner and more fragile; it can be scraped off fairly easily and will come off if you keep reworking the same pad; in fact, one or two boards came with small scrapes from the factory.
+Compared to the other two vendors, JLC solder mask layer is thinner and more fragile, and it’s the weakest aspect of the boards.
+It can be scraped off fairly easily and will come off if you keep reworking the same pad; in fact, one or two boards came with small scrapes from the factory.
 The mask still does what it’s supposed to do, but if you’re designing a device meant to be used without an enclosure, you should expect the mask to quickly acquire some wear and tear.
 Conformal coating might help.

 My board design had a couple of mechanical holes with zero-clearance annular copper rings.
 As seen above, JLC added setbacks on the annular rings, leaving little metal in place; both DKR and OSH plated the holes instead.
 It doesn’t matter in this particular case, but it’s a good reminder to avoid ambiguity in one’s designs.